 No. Fingerprints and criminal background checks conducted for employment will be paid for by DCBS.

-There are three individuals in Human Resources that will review criminal records and conduct fitness determinations.
-If necessary, the division administrator or deputy administrator may also be involved in the fitness determination.
+Background check coordinator(s) will review criminal records and conduct fitness determinations.
+If necessary, the human resources director, division administrator, or deputy administrator may also be involved in the fitness determination.
 No other managers or employees will be given any information regarding the criminal background check or criminal record.

-You will not receive notification if you are determined to be fit for the position, but you will receive a certified letter if, through the fitness determination, it is determined that you are not fit for the position applied/hired for.
-The letter will include information on how to contest the outcome.
+You will not receive notification if you are determined to be fit for the position, but you will receive a certified letter if, through the fitness determination, it is determined you are not fit for the position.
+The letter will include information about how to contest the outcome.

 A candidate or employee who is determined not fit is entitled to challenge the fitness determination.
-To do so, they must request a contested case hearing in writing, which must be received by the department’s Employee Services office within 10 working days from the date on the fitness determination notice or the postmark date, whichever is later.
-Employees who wish to challenge the fitness determination can review the procedures outlined in DCBS Policy PER-26, Criminal Background Checks.
+To do so, they must request a contested case hearing in writing, which must be received by Employee Services within five working days from the date on the fitness determination notice or the postmark date, whichever is later.

 DCBS has no jurisdiction over allegations that the criminal history information received from Oregon State Police (OSP), the Federal Bureau of Investigations (FBI), or other entities is inaccurate, incomplete, or maintained in violation of any federal or state law.
 The employee must make any such challenge directly to the reporting agency.
 Any challenge will be done at the employee’s own expense.